mohammad419/telegram-ai-qna-bot/README.md

 # RAG Powered Telegram Bot

-This project contains the implementation of a Telegram bot that uses the OpenAI Assistant API to generate responses to user messages.
+This project contains the implementation of a Telegram bot that uses the OpenAI Assistant to generate responses to user messages.
 The bot is built using `aiogram` for Telegram bot functionality and `openai` for generating responses.

 ## Features